PatrickMaiyer/Portapack_Wiki/First-steps.md

 # Identify your device

-There are basically six different versions of the PortaPack.
+There are many different versions of the PortaPack.
 It is important that you identify the correct version as this can affect how you install the firmware and device initial start-up.
-It is recommended you read the description of versions [here.](PortaPack-Versions).
+It is recommended you read the description of versions [here](PortaPack-Versions).
 The H2 and H2+ versions are a slightly improved version, but the people making this copies never published the circuit diagrams or Code , hence breaking the license terms.

 The main difference are the controls and the screen size  along with the codec and processor chip.
 The H2 / H2+ has extra circuitry to manage the battery charging and powering on/off.
 In this document, there is a brief description about the details.
 Check a more technical comparison [here](Differences-Between-H1-and-H2-models).